MehmetUstek/TOTP-with-OpenSSL-C/Readme.md

 T0 initial time is 0.<br/>
 Current unix time is based on seconds.<br/>
 EVP's HMAC and sha3-512 algorithms are used for calculating the hash value.<br/>
+For the test function sha1 is used for calculating the hash value.<br/>

 ## Verifying Process
 This algorithm accepts one time-step backwards TOTPs in addition to the current TOTP.<br/>
 For example if in time interval 0, the algorithm generates TOTP 123456, and in time interval 1, it generates 234567, both values are accepted at time interval 1. <br/>Normally the securest way is to accept only one time interval's output.
-However, I decided to allow this because opening a second terminal or restarting the terminal to verify the code may take some time.
+However, I decided to allow this because opening a second terminal or restarting the terminal to verify the code may take some time.<br/>
+## Random Key Generation
+Use of a random key is important for security.
+Please generate a random key with ./totp generateRandomKey and store this key as a secret to ensure security.